sklintyg/frontend/README.md

 ## Writing tests

-Below are recommended type of tests for a component and examples.
+Below are recommended type of tests for a component.
 We are looking into [jest-axe](https://www.npmjs.com/package/jest-axe) for accessibility testing.

 Smoke test that checks if the component can be rendered without crashing.
 Ex: